Monday, July 18, 2016

 The elegant marble-trimmed home was sadly neglected in 1900 -- Early New York Houses (copyright expired)

-Around 1807 Bond Street was laid out, but it would not be until around 1812 that the first house appeared.
+Around 1807, Bond Street was laid out, but it would not be until around 1812 that the first house appeared.
 Before mid-century it would boast 60 high-end houses which rivaled and surpassed the grandest homes on Broadway, St. James Park and Lafayette Place.
-Sturges S. Dunham, writing in Valentine’s Manual of Old New-York in 1907 noted “Bond Street was one of the best known streets in the city a none stood higher in favor as a place of residence.”
+Sturges S. Dunham, writing in Valentine’s Manual of Old New-York in 1907 noted, “Bond Street was one of the best known streets in the city and none stood higher in favor as a place of residence.”

-The elegant tone of Bond Street was sparked in 1820 by Jonas Minturn’s marble-fronted house at No. 22.
-Dunham wrote “By 1835 the residential pre-eminence of Bond street was unquestioned.”
-In 1827 Henry Ward and moved his family into No. 18 Bond Street; but when the handsome new house at No. 23 was completed three years later, the Wards moved in.
+The elegant tone of Bond Street was reflected in 1820 by Jonas Minturn’s marble-fronted house at No. 22.
+Dunham wrote, “By 1835 the residential pre-eminence of Bond street was unquestioned.”
+In 1827, Henry Ward and moved his family into 18 Bond Street, but when the handsome new house at No. 23 was completed three years later, the Wards moved in.

-In 1829 the Wards’ father, Samuel Ward, Sr., took the new house at No. 7 Bond Street.
+In 1829, the Wards’ father, Samuel Ward, Sr., took the new house at 7 Bond Street.
 His daughter, Anne, kept house for her widowed father.
-Two other sons, John and Richard left their father’s house around 1840 to live in No. 32 Bond Street.
+Two other sons, John and Richard left their father’s house around 1840 to live at 32 Bond Street.

 Like the other Bond Street homes, Henry Ward’s made no secret of its owner’s wealth and social station.
-The red brick façade was trimmed in white marble—including the rusticated marble basement level.
-Prim dormers above the cornice included arched openings, paneled pilasters and handsome keystones within the carved framing.
-The exquisite doorway (Joy Wheeler Dow, writing in Architects’ and Builders’ Magazine in 1903, preferred to call the style “Transitional”) with its fluted Ionic columns, sidelights and lavish fanlight, sat above a marble stoop where highly-unusual wrought iron basket newels perched upon paneled marble pedestals.
+The red brick façade was trimmed in white marble--including the rusticated marble basement level.
+Prim dormers above the cornice included arched openings, paneled pilasters, and handsome keystones within the carved framing.
+The exquisite Federal doorway (Joy Wheeler Dow, writing in Architects’ and Builders’ Magazine in 1903, preferred to call the style “Transitional”) with its fluted Ionic columns, sidelights and lavish fanlight, sat above the marble stoop where highly-unusual wrought iron basket newels perched upon paneled marble pedestals.

-Living in No. 23 with the Henry Ward was his wife, the former Eliza Hall, their only son, 10-year old Henry (Harry) Hall Ward, and Eliza’s unmarried sister Anne Hall.
+Living in No. 23 with the Henry Ward were his wife, the former Eliza Hall, their only son, 10-year-old Henry (Harry) Hall Ward, and Eliza’s unmarried sister Anne Hall.
 Eliza and Anne came from a cultured family, the daughters of Dr. Jonathan Hall and Bathsheba Mumford.
 Anne studied miniature painting with Samuel King in Newport and Henry Ward converted the attic floor, normally reserved for servant rooms, for her studio.

 The house boasted an exceptional doorway and highly-unusual wrought iron basket newels -- Architects' and Builders' Magazine, May 1903 (copyright expired)